 To use it, simply launch the app.
 If you hold down the Option key while launching it, it will offer to open the command file inside it and also open a Finder window on the folder that contains the files.

-You can ftp to the A/UX system by starting an ftp session with the host address that is the same as your Mac computer, with the username and password "user" and "password" and port 2121 (not 21).
+You can ftp to the A/UX system by starting an ftp session from the host system; set the ftp address as the same network address used by the Mac computer host; set the username and password to "user" and "password", and (very important) set the port to 2121 (not 21).

-By default the app opens to the root account, which has no password.
+By default, the app opens to the root account, which has no password.
 The documentation (see below) explains how to log in to menu that asks for a username and password, and to log in to different kinds of sessions.
-The setup supplied here as a root account and a user acount named "user" with the password "password".
+The setup supplied here has a root account and a user acount named "user" with the password "password".
+The root password is empty.

 If the app won't start: If the app doesn't start on your system, do this.
 Open a terminal; type this string into the terminal window: